wpilibsuite/frc-docs/source/docs/software/wpilib-tools/robotbuilder/advanced/robotbuilder-command-run-commands.rst

 Creating a Command that Runs Other Commands
 ===========================================

-Often you will want to run multiple commands, one after another to enable more complex behaviors in your program.
+Often you will want to run multiple commands one after another or simultaneously to enable more complex behaviors in your program.
 Once each of the individual commands have been debugged, you can create a CommandGroup.
 A CommandGroup is a named set of commands that may be executed sequentially or in parallel.

 Creating a Command Group
 ------------------------